On the Gap sequence and the Gilbreath conjecture: The notion of a path induced by a sequence

 \end{proposition}

-\begin{proof} Suppose $\{a_i\}_{i=1}^{n}$ is an originator of paths, then appealing to Proposition \ref{step reduction} the path of order $1$ must have exactly $(n-1)$ maximal steps.
+\begin{proof} Suppose that $\{a_i\}_{i=1}^{n}$ is an originator of paths.
+By Proposition \ref{step reduction}, the path of order $1$ must have exactly $(n-1)$ maximal steps.
 The path of order $2$ must have exactly $(n-2)$ maximal steps.
-By induction the path of order $k\geq 2$ must have $(n-k)$ maximal steps.
-By iterating downwards we generate the maximal steps of all such induced path by the originator terminating to $1$.
-Thus the total number of such maximal steps of all induced paths is given by
+By induction, the path of order $k\geq 2$ must have $(n-k)$ maximal steps.
+Iterating downward, we generate the maximal steps of all such induced paths by the originator terminating at $1$.
+Thus, the total number of such maximal steps of all induced paths is

 \end{proof}